quinncomendant/ChipiChat.lbaction/README.md

 - [ ] Export conversation: `export` command saves all the user and assistent messages for the current session (since the last `clear`) to a `.md` file in ~/Downloads.
 - [ ] Hold option to auto-open QuickLook after receiving a response.
 - [ ] Allow configuring default action when hitting enter after receiving a response.
 The default will remain as-is: open the response in a text editor.
-- [ ] Command to check for updates.

 ## Support